Updated 2 months ago

 The most important incentive for any solar or battery storage system is the federal clean energy tax credit.
 Re-authorized and expanded in the Inflation Reduction Act of 2022, this tax credit provides up to 30% of the costs to install solar panels and/or batteries back to the homeowner at tax time during the year after final installation.
 If you have taxable income, this is a great way to save a lot of money on installing clean energy appliances.

 SMUD itself offers a battery incentive program called “My Energy Optimizer.”
 It offers three levels of incentives depending on the type of battery you have and how much control you give SMUD to use the battery during peak events when demand for power is exceptionally high.
-The incentives can earn battery owners between $50 and $250 for every kWh of storage—for example, that’s a payment of between $500 and $2,500 for installing a Tesla Powerwall.
+The incentives can earn battery owners between $50 and $250 for every kWh of storage—for example, that’s a payment of between $500 and $2,500 that can reduce the cost of a Tesla Powerwall installation.

 SMUD customers are also eligible for California’s Self-Generation Incentive Program (SGIP).
 This program offers reimbursement of costs paid for an energy storage system, based on the size of the battery in watt-hours.
 The current incentive amount can be found on the program website, but at the time of writing, it was $0.15/Wh—equal to $2,025 for a Powerwall.